KyleKing/recipes/docs/meals/basmati_rice.md

 - Per 1 cup of dry rice, add 1/2 tsp salt, 1/2 tsp Thyme, and/or other herbs
     - Add rice and return to boil
 - Lower the temperature to simmer.
 Cover for 30-40 minutes until soft and all water has been absorbed
-- On medium-low, add 1 tbsp of butter per cup of rice.
+- On medium-low, add 1 Tbsp of butter per cup of rice.
 Stir until fully melted and coated
 - Add 1 tsp of lemon juice, fluff with a fork or wooden spoon, and serve

 ## Notes